WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 ## Wallaroo's choice: DOS, the Dumb Object Service, that is almost FTP

 The last section listed three problems with the FTP protocol as defined by RFC 959.
-It also mentioned "simple tweak" three times.
+For each problem, a possible “tweak” was mentioned.
 That was not an accident.
 If the FTP protocol were tweaked in those three ways, then the result would fit Wallaroo's needs exactly.

-Rather than "simply tweak" the FTP protocol, we chose to create and implement a new file transfer protocol very similar to FTP but not quite FTP.
-Its name is DOS: the Dumb Object Service.
+Rather than adapt the FTP protocol, we chose to create and implement a new file transfer protocol that is very similar to FTP but not quite FTP.
+Its name is DOS, the Dumb Object Service.

 The DOS protocol is inspired by a small subset of FTP's commands but without the ASCII-only nature of the FTP commands.
 In a very small binary protocol, we specify these FTP-like commands:

-* CWD, change the working directory.
+* CWD: change the working directory.
 This feature is used to allow a single DOS server to store data for multiple DOS clients: each DOS client writes its data files into a separate directory.

+* APPEND: append data to a file.
-* APPEND is more similar to HTTP's PUT command than to the FTP command combination of PASV and STOR.
-It is used to append data to a file.
+  It is more similar to HTTP's PUT command than to the FTP command combination of PASV and STOR.

-  The APPEND command includes an argument for the DOS server's file size (or size $0$ if the file does not yet exist).
+  The APPEND command includes an argument for the DOS server's file size (or size *0* if the file does not yet exist).
 The DOS server will allow the APPEND operation to proceed only if the server's file size is exactly equal to the `size` argument provided by the DOS client.